jekhor/yogabook-linux/README.md

 Ubuntu should also be compatible.
 For other distributions, you may need to download and build packages from the source.

+Instructions are approximate, details may vary.
+Please create an issue if something goes wrong.

 ### OS Installation

 1. Download an ISO image and write it to a USB flash drive (refer to